-The Transport Properties and Fracture Physics Research Laboratories at the BGS are led by Robert Cuss and are part of the Fluid and Rock Processes Laboratory Cluster.
+The Transport Properties and Fracture Physics Research Laboratories at the BGS are led by Caroline Graham and Robert Cuss, respectively, and are part of the Fluid and Rock Processes Laboratory Cluster.
 Research in the Transport Properties Research Laboratory (TPRL) and the Fracture Physics Laboratory (FPL) focuses on understanding the mechanisms and processes governing the movement of fluids (water, gas and solutes) and the deformation of rock in the subsurface, specialising in the measurement of properties in ultra-low permeability materials.
 Thirty years of development in this field has led to high-precision techniques, allowing exceptionally small amounts of flow to be measured where conventional techniques can be unsuccessful.
 As such, the TPRL and FPL are able to investigate the long-term properties of rocks that act as ‘seals’ to fluid, on geological timescales.

 With careful attention to experimental design, choice of instrumentation, calibration and regulation of testing conditions, the laboratories are able to quantify key properties for intact, fractured and flow along interfaces for low permeability materials.

 - Apparatus and experimental methodologies are custom designed to meet the precise requirements of the client and work programme.

 - Experiments can be performed on intact or fractured rock, as well as interfaces between neighbouring materials.

 - Experiments are performed under simulated downhole stress, pore pressure, temperature, and chemical conditions using triaxial, isotropic (hydrostatic) or constant-volume cells.

 - High accuracy, heavy duty shear box systems have been developed to examine fracture, fault and interfacial flow.